Airscker/DeepMuon/tutorials/config/config.md

 - filepath: indicates the path of your customized loss function, you can omit it when your loss function was properly saved under the installation path of DeepMuon.
 - backbone: the name of the loss function you want to use.
-- params: parameters to be used to initialize the loss function.
+- params: parameters to be used to initialize the loss function, can be omitted.

 ## evaluation